Five New Action Movies Available On Demand For February 2017 That Are Explosive

 Jack Reacher: Never Go Back

 Though this title wasn’t as popular as its predecessor, this film still has plenty of over-the-top action.
-This time Reacher (portrayed by Tom Cruise) must clear his name, and in order to do so he has to uncover the truth behind a government conspiracy.
-During his journey he discovers a secret about his past that could impact his future.
+This time Reacher (portrayed by Tom Cruise) must clear his name, and in order to do so, he has to uncover the truth behind a government conspiracy.
+During his journey, he discovers a secret about his past that could impact his future.

 The Accountant

 A math savant (Christian Wolff portrayed by Ben Affleck) works as an accountant for some of the world’s most nefarious criminals.
 He takes on a lawful client, a robotics company, and discovers a multi-million dollar discrepancy.
-But as he gets closer to learning the truth the Treasury Department is close on his tail, and the bodies and explosions start adding up.
+But as he gets closer to learning the truth the Treasury Department is hot on his tail, and the bodies and explosions start adding up.

-Alongside Affleck co-stars an all-star cast: Anna Kendrick, J.K.
+Alongside Affleck co-stars an all-star cast of Anna Kendrick, J.K.
 Simmons, Jeffrey Tambor, and John Lithgow.
 ReelViews describes why this is one of the most popular new action movies.

 “[This] is a superhero movie.
 Despite not being based on an existing comic book (a welcome change)…A movie that could easily have been familiar, disposable entertainment but it is made with sufficient competence and energy to capture the viewer’s attention and linger a little after the end credits have rolled.”